auremoser/mozsci/log/worklog.md

 * sent out etherpads for tomorrow's calls
 * confirmation from jp pollak!

+#### 2/23/16
+* study group africa, first meeting
+* OLC meetings with Christopher, Igor, Tim
+* review of OLC stuff with Abby
+* contacts to Kristina for the website
+* checkin with MSL on gitter

 * make template for study groups events
 * figure out schedule for April Event